ncaptier/Associations_Inference/README.md

 # Associations_Inference

 This repository proposes a new method to infer relevant associations within a set of features.
 It infers relevant predictors for several regression problems combining the Boruta method [1] and the Shapley values for feature importance [2].
+Please refer to [BorutaShap.pdf](BorutaShap.pdf) for a brief description of this method.

 This repository also proposes a python implementation for the TIGRESS method which solves the same kind of problems.